-Now - nine years later, the 16-year-old junior he can’t imagine a week going by without his Danbury Schools and Business Collaborative (DSABC) mentor visiting him at Danbury High School to talk about school or play a game of Yahtzee.
+Now - nine years later, the 16-year-old junior he can’t imagine a week going by without his Danbury Student and Business Connection (DSABC) mentor visiting him at Danbury High School to talk about school or play a game of Yahtzee.

 Jhasuel said although that initial meeting was awkward, he knew Ledan was kind and funny, and he warmed up to her quickly.